linyuiz/EDTA_update/Readme.md

 	zgtools EDTA_update genome.fa 1.3e-8 60 5 none curated.TElib.fa slurm EDTA_2.3 /opt/conda

 ```
+⭐️Note regarding genome ID format: Chromosome identifiers should follow formats like Chr1, chr1, Chr1A, or ChrA1.
+Unanchored sequences (contigs/scaffolds) should be named using the format scaffold1, scaffold2, etc.
 🚩Note that the total Threads are threads multiplied by Parallel Task Num, for example: 60 x 3 = 180 threads.
 🚩For a multi-node Slurm cluster, the EDTA conda environment must be installed in the same path on each node to ensure functionality.
 Alternatively, you can package all the EDTA_update scripts into a single image and distribute the Slurm tasks using that image.
 🚩If you need a reliable TE library, you can check out: https://github.com/simonorozcoarias/PanTEon/